jedlimke/prairiefiregaming.com/about/index.md

 Interested in playing?
 Want to help organize or run a game?
 Reach out to us at [info@prairiefiregaming.com](mailto:info@prairiefiregaming.com) or follow us on [Facebook](https://www.facebook.com/prairiefiregaming).
 </div>

-We are committed to providing safe, respectful, and enjoyable events.
-Please review our [Safety Policy](/policies/safety-policy/) and [Media Policy](/policies/media-policy/).
+We are committed to providing fun, safe, respectful, and enjoyable events.
+To that end, please review our [Policies](/policies/).